 - This exciting project is being delivered by the Department of Environment, Land, Water and Planning as part of the Victoria’s Great Outdoors program.
 We’re working together with Traditional Owners, local communities and stakeholders to make sure we’re getting it right.

 - The Victoria’s Great Outdoors program is a $105.6 million investment by the Victorian Government into better forests, parks, campgrounds, caravan parks, tracks and outdoor facilities.
-The Victoria’s Great Outdoors program will help more Victorians, from all walks of life, get out and explore the great outdoors and feel the health benefits of spending time in nature.
+The Victoria’s Great Outdoors program is helping more Victorians, from all walks of life, to get out and explore the great outdoors and feel the health benefits of spending time in nature.

 - We will keep you updated using the online platform Engage Victoria and social media- look for the hashtag #vicgreatoutdoors.

 - If you would like to find out more about the work that DELWP is undertaking at Lake Burrumbeet, please contact the project team at email@example.com.
 If you would like to receive updates from the project team you can subscribe here.